Sean Durzi: Professional

 Following his 2018–19 season, Durzi signed a three-year entry-level contract with the Kings.
-Following this, he attended the Kings' Development Camp but was re-assigned to their American Hockey League (AHL) affiliate, the Ontario Reign to begin the 2019–20 season.
+Following this, he attended the Kings' Development Camp but was reassigned to their American Hockey League (AHL) affiliate, the Ontario Reign to begin the 2019–20 season.
 Upon joining the Reign, Durzi scored his first professional goal in a 6–2 loss to the San Diego Gulls on November 15, 2019.
 Durzi concluded his rookie season with the Reign totalling two goals and 12 assists for 14 points through 39 games.

 Due to the COVID-19 pandemic, the 2020–21 season began in January 2021.
-Durzi attended the Kings' Development Camp but was re-assigned to the Reign for the remainder of the shortened season.
+Durzi attended the Kings' Development Camp but was reassigned to the Reign for the remainder of the shortened season.
 Durzi surpassed his previous seasons total and accumulated four goals and 16 assists for 20 points through 39 games.

 Prior to the 2021–22 season, Durzi represented the Kings during the 2021 Rookie Faceoff against the Arizona Coyotes, Colorado Avalanche, and Vegas Golden Knights.
 He was subsequently returned to the AHL but earned his first NHL recall on November 19.
 At the time of the call-up, Durzi had tallied 13 points through 12 games with the Reign.
 He made his NHL debut on November 24 against the Toronto Maple Leafs, scoring a goal and an assist in a 6–2 loss while playing 15:52 of ice time.
 Durzi remained with the Kings following his debut and quickly collected four points for a three-game point streak to begin his NHL career.
 Later, Durzi registered his sixth assist of the season to rank fourth most among all NHL rookie defensemen.
 He continued to produce offensively for the Kings and tied the Kings record for most assists by a rookie defenseman in a single game during a 4–3 shootout loss to the Chicago Blackhawks.
 Despite his success, Durzi also experienced a 29-game goal drought that was snapped on March 27 in a 4–2 win over the Seattle Kraken.
 By the end of March, Durzi ranked third among division rookies with 23 points and second with 12 power-play points.
 His point total also surpassed defenceman Drew Doughty for most points by a Kings rookie.